Microsurgical reversal of vasectomy

 - presence of antisperm antibodies

 A surgical success is defined as the presence of viable spermatozoa in the ejaculate postoperatively.
-In my own series, the success rate is 90%.

 How long does the operation take?